Beta polytopes and Poisson polyhedra: $f$-vectors and angles

 \subsection{Polytopes and their faces}

-A \textit{polytope} is a convex hull of finitely many points, while a \textit{polyhedron} is a finite intersection of closed half-spaces.
+A \textit{polytope} is a convex hull of finitely many points, while a \textit{polyhedron} is an intersection of finitely many closed half-spaces.
 We recall that a bounded polyhedron is also a polytope.
-The dimension of a polyhedron $P$ is the dimension of its affine hull $\aff P$.
+The dimension $\dim P$ of a polyhedron $P$ is the dimension of its affine hull $\aff P$.
 The \textit{$f$-vector} of a $d$-dimensional polyhedron $P\subseteq\R^d$ is defined by

 where $f_k(P)$ is the number of $k$-dimensional faces of $P$.
 The set of $k$-dimensional faces of a polyhedron $P$ is denoted by $\cF_k(P)$, so that $f_k(P)$ is the cardinality of $\cF_k(P)$.